 Faster Masters: How to Get & Stay Fast Over 40

 It’s the law of the jungle: Aging impacts fitness.
 Over time, our bodies respond differently to exercise.
 Our capabilities change.
-Despite these simple facts, you can still make significant performance gains into their 40s (and even later!), provided you approach your training correctly.
+Despite these simple facts, you can still make significant performance gains into your 40s (and even later!), provided you approach your training correctly.

-Fear not -- our Sports Science division, with coaches who have trained athletes to multiple Masters' World Championships, know what you need.
+Our Sports Science division, with coaches who have trained athletes to multiple Masters' World Championships, know what you need.
 The first step is probably the hardest.
 You have to acknowledge that you don’t have the same body as you did twenty years ago.
 Once you get over this hurdle, the key is knowing how to adapt your training so you get the best return on the time you spend training.

 Five key ways to become a faster Master’s athlete: